twonth/winning-at-windows/README.md

 * [Fluent Search](https://www.fluentsearch.net/): Full featured search bar for Windows.
 The killer feature (for me) is the ability to find a file and drag and drop it from the search window into one of Windows' "open file" dialogue boxes.
 Huge timesaver.

 * [Winaero Tweaker](https://winaero.com/winaero-tweaker/): adjust many (!) "secret" Windows settings.
-For example, you can modify which folders show up under This PC, and you change the Quick Access icon in the navigation pane (though this results in a duplicate icon for some reason; the fix is [here](https://www.tenforums.com/customization/157112-duplicate-quick-access-navigation-pane.html)).
+For example, you can modify which folders show up under This PC, and you change the Quick Access icon in the navigation pane (though for me this always results in a duplicate navigation pane icon; seems better to avoid WinAeroTweaker for this and just directly edit the registry key `HKEY_CLASSES_ROOT\CLSID\{679f85cb-0220-4080-b29b-5540cc05aab6}\DefaultIcon`).

 * [EarTrumpet](https://github.com/File-New-Project/EarTrumpet): Replacement for the Windows system tray audio control widget.
 Much more functional, e.g., including per-app volume control.